 - Open justice is an essential principle of the common law.
 However, certain automatic statutory restrictions may apply, and the judge may consider it appropriate in the specific circumstances of a case to make an order applying discretionary restrictions.
-CPD I General Matters 6B must be followed and the templates published by the Judicial College (available on LMS) should be used.
+CPD Preliminary proceedings 16B must be followed and the templates published by the Judicial College (available on LMS) should be used.
 The parties to the proceedings, and interested parties such as the media, should have the opportunity to make representations before an order is made. - 18E.66 The statutory powers most likely to be available to the judge are listed below.
 The judge should consider the specific statutory requirements necessary for the making of the particular order carefully, and the order made must be in writing. - a) Provisions to exclude the public from hearings: - i.
-Section 37 of the Children and Young Persons Act 1933, applicable to witnesses under 18; - ii.
-Section 25 of the YJCEA 1999, applicable to the evidence of a witness where the proceedings relate to a sexual offence or an offence under section 1 or 2 of the Modern Slavery Act 2015, or it appears to the court that there are reasonable grounds for believing that any person other than the accused has sought, or will seek, to intimidate the witness in connection with testifying in the proceedings. - b) Automatic reporting restrictions: - i.
+Section 37 of the Children and Young Persons Act 1933, applicable to witnesses under 18;

+- ii.
+Section 25 of the YJCEA 1999, applicable to the evidence of a child or vulnerable adult in sexual offences cases. - b) Automatic reporting restrictions: - i.
 Section 1 of the Sexual Offences (Amendment) Act 1992, applicable to the complainant in any sex offence case. - c) Discretionary reporting restrictions: - i.
 Section 45 of the YJCEA 1999, applicable to under 18s concerned in criminal proceedings; - ii.
-Section 46 of the YJCEA 1999, applicable to an adult witness whose evidence would be diminished by fear or distress. - d) Postponement of fair and accurate reports under section 4(2) of the Contempt of Court Act 1981.

-Note that public access to information held by the court is now the subject of CrimPR 5.7 to 5.10 and CrimPD I General matters 5B that must be followed.
+Section 46 of the YJCEA 1999, applicable to an adult witness whose evidence would be diminished by fear or distress. - d) Postponement of fair and accurate reports under section 4(2) of the Contempt of Court Act 1981. - 18E.67 Note that public access to information held by the court is now the subject of Rule 5.8 and CPD General matters 5B that must be followed.